dm973/WSINDy_CellCluster/README.txt

-The included files reproduce the results in "Learning Anisotropic Interaction Rules from Individual Trajectories in a Heterogeneous Cellular Population", DA Messenger, DM Bortz, arXiv:2204.14141, 2022.
+The included files reproduce the results in "Learning Anisotropic Interaction Rules from Individual Trajectories in a Heterogeneous Cellular Population", DA Messenger, GE Wheeler, X. Liu, DM Bortz, arXiv:2204.14141, 2022.

 Users have the option of running the first portion of the algorithm remotely in a trivially parallel manner, or use parfor loops on a local machine.